Since the beginning of the year, I’ve painted more with them,

 For an older posting on waterproof inks, go here.

 WATER RESISTANCE: If an ink has some water resistance,

 I can use that to build up layers… (more)

 These pages are showing the inks I’ve reviewed in depth, and the samples.

 I will link you and allow you to compare inks by color, but also lets you see the inks of a certain company so you can see their review.

 Well behaved, meaning neither dry nor wet,

-and has enough body to not feather on a Post-it!
+and has enough body and dries quickly enough to not feather on a Post-it!

-I may sometimes compare ink colors to water color, and refer to teh Muncell System.
+I may sometimes compare ink colors to water color I own,

 To understand more about this system and others,